300x3/ALWAYSON/README.md

 # CURRENT PROJECT WEBSITE:
 WWW.300X3.COM
 # ALWAYS ON
-## Final Architecture, Installation, Configuration, and Customization Report
+## Final Architecture, Installation, Configuration, and Customization Report FOR "INFRASTRUCTURE AS A PLATFORM"

 ## 1. System Purpose